carbon-design-system/design-system-website/src/content/components/toggle/usage.md

 ### Heading

-A heading may accompany a toggle to further clarify on the action the Toggle will perform.
+A heading may accompany a Toggle to further clarify on the action the Toggle will perform.

 ### Labels

-Use labels with a toggle so the action of the Toggle is clear.
+Use labels with a Toggle so the action is clear.
 Labels should be three words or less and appear on both sides of a Toggle.

 ### Language